K&K Home Up Ask A VB Question June 2000 July 2000 Jan Feb 2002

 .CursorLocation = adUseClient 'These next

-three must not change for the disconnected RS to work properly
+three must not change for the disconnected RS to work

 .CursorType = adOpenStatic ' Do Not